exasol/hana-virtual-schema/doc/user_guide/user_guide.md

 ## Creating a Virtual Schema

 Below you see how a SAP HANA Virtual Schema is created.
-Please note that you have to provide the name of the database in the property `SHEMA_NAME`.
+Please note that you have to provide the name of the database in the property `SCHEMA_NAME`.

 ```sql
 CREATE VIRTUAL SCHEMA <virtual schema name>